ropensci-archive/roweb2/content/blog/2018-03-20-rentrez-paper.md

-I am happy to say that the latest issue of _The R Journal_ [includes a paper describing rentrez](https://journal.r-project.org/archive/2017/RJ-2017-058/index.html), the R package data from the National Center for Biotechnology Information (NCBI).
+I am happy to say that the latest issue of _The R Journal_ [includes a paper describing rentrez](https://journal.r-project.org/archive/2017/RJ-2017-058/index.html), the rOpenSci package for retrieving data from the National Center for Biotechnology Information (NCBI).

 [The NCBI](https://www.ncbi.nlm.nih.gov/) is one of the most important sources of biological data.
 The centre